Evlos/dokku-for-linode/README.md

     $ wget -qO- https://raw.githubusercontent.com/Evlos/forked-dokku/master/bootstrap.sh | sudo bash

 The reason of using **unstable** version is the commits so far contains many fixes, I will write warnings if there is problem happened on my production environment.

+After the installation, set the ssh key for user: dokku on your server.

+	$ cat ~/.ssh/id_rsa.pub | ssh your-server-address "sudo sshcommand acl-add dokku progrium"

+And add git remote address to the app your want to deploy.

+	$ git remote add public dokku@your-server-address:node-js-app
+	$ git push public master